cdiaz2799/resume-astro/src/content/certs/aplus.md

 ]
 validationLink: https://www.credly.com/badges/cd3f0843-e47e-453e-96cb-818b35039d96/public_url
 ---
-Earners of the CompTIA A+ certification are proven problem solvers who are able to perform critical IT support tasks including device configuration, data backup and recovery, and operating system configuration.
 CompTIA A+ certified professionals have demonstrated baseline security skills for IT support roles and are able to detect and remove malware, address privacy concerns, and troubleshoot core service challenges.